Hypnosis Words Terms & Definitions

-A Complete glossary of words related to Hypnosis, Hypnotherapy, and Trance.
-Common terms with examples in a style that’s clear, fun, and easy to understand.
+Common terms & examples in a fun, easy to understand style.
 Enjoy! 😀

 Abreaction:

 An emotional outburst.
-Have a box kleenex ready, or your client may use your shirt!
+Have your box Kleenex ready or your client may use your shirt!

 Amnesia:

-A temporary loss of memory when hypnotized that may occur spontaneously, when suggested,
+A temporary loss of memory which may occur spontaneously, or when suggested

-You may not even recall why you are so fascinated by Jeff and this website?
-Amnesia! : )
+At this very moment, you may not even recall why you are so fascinated by Jeff, MindsetBliss, The GrowZone or this website?
+Amnesia! 😀

 Auto-Suggestion: